I recently read the Back-to-School Guide to PVC-free school supplies by the Center for Health, Environment and Justice (CHEJ).

 "PVC is dangerous to human health and the environment throughout its entire life cycle, at the factory, in our homes, and in the trash.
 Our bodies are contaminated with poisonous chemicals released during the PVC lifecycle, such as mercury, dioxins, and phthalates, which may pose irreversible life-long health threats.
 When produced or burned, PVC plastic releases dioxins, a group of the most potent synthetic chemicals ever tested, which can cause cancer and harm the immune and reproductive systems."

-polyethylene vinyl acetate, a copolymer of polyethylene and EVA primarily used in shower curtains, body bags and has now found its way into some sandwich wraps.
+PEVA, is a polyethylene vinyl acetate, a copolymer of polyethylene and EVA primarily used in shower curtains, body bags and has now found its way into some sandwich wraps.
 Can we assume that PEVA is non-toxic because there is no C (chlorine)?
 Read more about PEVA, *here*.

 The Healthy Building Network states in Sorting Out the Vinyls: